Brand Monitoring

 3. Monitor the Dark Web: Use dark web monitoring solutions to locate leaked company data, employee credentials, session tokens, planned attacks, and any mentions of your brand.

-4. Run Phishing Simulations: Educate your employees by running phishing simulations so they know how to spot and avoid phishing attacks
+4. Run Phishing Simulations: Train your employees by running phishing simulations.
+This will help them spot and avoid phishing attacks

 5. Add Legal Protection: Trademark your brand and logos to legally protect against misuse.

-6. Collaborate with External Partners: Work with internet service providers and domain registrars to take down malicious domains.
+6. Leverage External Partners: Work with ISPs and domain registrars to take down malicious domains.